 Property Redemption after Foreclosure Sale

 In West Virginia, borrowers have no guaranteed right to reclaim of "redeem" the property after a foreclosure sale has happened.
-Some state have a period of time, even after a foreclosure sale, for the homeowner to reclaim or "redeem" the home by paying past due payments and other fees.
+Some states have a period of time, even after a foreclosure sale, for the homeowner to reclaim or "redeem" the home by paying past due payments and other fees.
 But this is not an option in West Virginia.
 Once the foreclosure sale is finalized, the property must be vacated.

 In cases where a foreclosure property is sold in West Virginia, but it does not bring in enough money to cover the debt, a borrower will be held responsible for any additional monies owed with what is called a deficiency judgment.
 If a borrower is assigned a deficiency judgment, they will have to make additional payments to the lender to take care of that remaining debt.